cyberrie/cyberrie/README.md

 **`Frontend Developer`**

-🔭 Aspiring Career Switcher 🚀 <br>⚡ Currently learning TypeScript and crushing Codewars Katas in JS and Python<br>👯 Feel free to reach out for any project collaborations
+🚀 Passionate about the incredible potential of technology to bring positive change <br>👯 Feel free to reach out for any project collaborations

 <div align="left">